Brachyura: Sexual differences

-Reproduction and lifecycle
+Life cycle

-Crabs attract a mate through chemical (pheromones), visual, acoustic, or vibratory means.
-Pheromones are used by most fully aquatic crabs, while terrestrial and semiterrestrial crabs often use visual signals, such as fiddler crab males waving their large claws to attract females.
+True crabs attract a mate through chemical (pheromones), visual, acoustic, or vibratory means.
+Pheromones are used by most fully aquatic species, while terrestrial and semiterrestrial crabs often use visual signals, such as fiddler crab males waving their large claws to attract females.
 The vast number of brachyuran crabs have internal fertilisation and mate belly-to-belly.
 For many aquatic species, mating takes place just after the female has moulted and is still soft.
 Females can store the sperm for a long time before using it to fertilise their eggs.
 When fertilisation has taken place, the eggs are released onto the female's abdomen, below the tail flap, secured with a sticky material.
 In this location, they are protected during embryonic development.
 Females carrying eggs are called "berried" since the eggs resemble round berries.

 When development is complete, the female releases the newly hatched larvae into the water, where they are part of the plankton.
-The release is often timed with the tidal and light/dark diel cycle.
+The release is often timed with the tidal and light/dark diurnal cycle.
 The free-swimming tiny zoea larvae can float and take advantage of water currents.
 They have a spine, which probably reduces the rate of predation by larger animals.
 The zoea of most species must find food, but some crabs provide enough yolk in the eggs that the larval stages can continue to live off the yolk.

 Each species has a particular number of zoeal stages, separated by moults, before they change into a megalopa stage, which resembles an adult crab, except for having the abdomen (tail) sticking out behind.
 After one more moult, the crab is a juvenile, living on the bottom rather than floating in the water.
 This last moult, from megalopa to juvenile, is critical, and it must take place in a habitat that is suitable for the juvenile to survive.